agmcleod/website/_posts/2019-01-06-adventofcode-2018-day15-journey.md

 The `perform_move` still does complex logic on tracking min distance, whether it moves into attack range, etc. But this code I was starting to feel happy with.

 The `match` stuff in rust is also quite awesome.
-The fact that I could put re`ading_order` into a utility function that works with the `Ordering` trait is just awesome.
+The fact that I could put `reading_order` into a utility function that works with the `Ordering` trait is just awesome.

 But still, this was depth first search, so I need to move away from that.